beng-extrahop/extrahop-nodejs/README.md

 ```

 ### Config
-#### Structure
-Module accepts the following configuration, whole or in part:
+Module accepts the following structure, either whole or in part:
 ```json
 [
   {